 Do I need to keep paying rent?

 The order does not forgive rent payments and you must continue to make rent payments as you are able.
+If you have been financially impacted by COVID-19 and are behind on your rent payments, you may qualify for the HOPE Program.

 What if I already have a court date or are in the eviction process?